Keyboard shortcuts

 Different people have different opinions when it comes to how to install a program.
 Some may prefer using system package manager while others might like downloading a prebuilt binary.
 But don’t worry, tracexec supports a wide variety of installation methods.

-Before installation, you can check the platform support status.
+Before installation, you should check the platform support status.

 Install via Package Managers